samraj2k/NIM-Game-NASM/README.md

 # NIM-Game-NASM
-NIM Game Program in Assembly Language of two players.
+NIM Game Program in Assembly Language (NASM) on Linux for two players.

 In this there will be 10 piles with each containing some stones.